 Please consider the environment before printing this email

-A. SPECIFICATION OF BIIDING
+A. SPECIFICATION OF BIDING

 Related to our advertised Invitation to Tender ITT-WAU-2021-0016 MI herewith calls for tenders concerning supply and delivery of MHM kits to Abul, Kuru, Deim Zubeir, Sopo and Mangayat.